-In 2006, I set up Catch Fitness to help support people working in the fitness industry.
-Catch Fitness went on to run over 300 on going educational workshops, utilizing some 200 presenters.
+In 2006 I set up Catch Fitness, to support people working in the fitness industry in Aotearoa New Zealand and via that I ran over 300 educational workshops to date, utilising some 200 presenters.

-I took on a number of fabulous educator roles two of which I did for many years.
-Lecturer at AUT (Auckland University of Technology) on the personal training course.
-Tutor at ARA (The Ara Institute of Technology) on their fitness course and exercise science tutor and body trainer with the performing arts department.
+I’ve been lucky enough to be a Lecturer at AUT (Auckland University of Technology) on the personal training course for six years and at ARA (The Ara Institute of Technology) on their fitness course for four years; The Exercise Science Tutor and Body Trainer with the ARA performing arts department for five years.

-I was also fortunate to present at several conferences including:- GetActiveNZ, FitEx, Tonic, YMCA and on the Exercise Association Business Grow.
+I was also fortunate to present at several conferences, including: GetActiveNZ, FitEx, Tonic, YMCA and the Exercise Association Roadshow.

-Way back in 2011 I won the Outstanding Contribution to the Industry Award at the NZ Exercise Industry Awards and before that I won Lecturer of the Year and was Finalist in the Bella Mentor Award.
+I have been honored to receive the Outstanding Contribution to the Industry Award at the NZ Exercise Industry Awards as well as Educator of the Year and a Finalist of the Mentor Award.

 If you would like some reassurances about my workshops, Challenges, presentations and lectures check out over 1000 testimonials and reviews on this testimonial page.